signalfx/signalfx-agent/README.md

 Many of the monitors are built around [collectd](https://collectd.org), an open source third-party monitor, and use it to collect metrics.
 Some other monitors do not use collectd.
-However, either type is configured in the same way.
+Either type is configured in the same way.

 For a list of supported monitors and their configurations, see [Monitor Config](./docs/monitor-config.md).

-The agent is primarily intended to monitor services/applications running on the same host as the agent.
+The agent monitors services/applications running on the same host as the agent.
 This is in keeping with the collectd model.
 The main issue with monitoring services on other hosts is that the `host` dimension that collectd sets on all metrics will currently get set to the hostname of the machine that the agent is running on.
 This allows everything to have a